StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/CREATE ROUTINE LOAD.md

 > **NOTE**
 >
 > The column that you specify cannot be a primary key column.
-Additionally, only tables that use the Primary Key model support conditional updates."
+Additionally, only tables that use the Primary Key table support conditional updates."

 ```sql
 CREATE ROUTINE LOAD test_db.table5 on table5